-- (a) The primary closing price on the principal registered stock exchange for all common and preferred stocks so listed. - (b) The official closing price as reflected by either the OTCBB (Over the Counter Bulletin Board) or the Pink Sheets for common and preferred stocks not listed on a registered stock exchange. - (c) The current value as determined by a qualified independent service for all bonds, notes, and certificates of indebtedness. - (d) Amortized cost for commercial paper, certificates of deposit, repurchase agreements, and other short-term investments with a maturity of 270 or fewer days. - (e) The value of private direct real estate as determined by a valuation process consistent with GIPS standards; primary closing price on the principal registered stock exchange for all public real estate securities; and most recent external manager reported valuations updated to include current capital activity on externally managed funds. - (f) The most recent external manager valuations for alternative investments updated to include current capital activity. - (g) International investments are valued by the sub-custodian using relevant closing market prices and exchange rates.
+(a) The primary closing price on the principal registered stock exchange for all common and preferred stocks so listed.

+- (b) The official closing price as reflected by either the OTCBB (Over the Counter Bulletin Board) or the Pink Sheets for common and preferred stocks not listed on a registered stock exchange. - (c) The current value as determined by a qualified independent service for all bonds, notes, and certificates of indebtedness, including accrued income. - (d) Amortized cost for commercial paper, certificates of deposit, repurchase agreements, and other short-term investments with a maturity of 270 or fewer days. - (e) Each internally managed real estate property initially valued at acquisition price.
+Subsequent valuations completed internally or externally as outlined in the Real Estate Valuation Policy Manual.
+Full, self-contained appraisals completed by an independent external appraiser no less than every third year. - (f) The most recent external manager valuations for alternative investments and externally managed real estate updated to include current capital activity. - (g) International equity and external fixed income investments are valued by the subcustodian using relevant closing market prices and exchange rates and including accrued income for fixed income investments. - (h) Each internally managed alternative investment initially valued at acquisition price.
+Subsequent valuations completed internally as outlined in the Alternative Investments Valuation Policy Manual.